Boiler Size Calculator – What Size Boiler Do I Need?

 Factors that Determine the Boiler Size

-There are various elements that will impact the most appropriate boiler size for the property.
+Various elements will impact the most appropriate boiler size for the property.
 These are as follows:

 The Number of Bedrooms